theguyjibby/evryting_0.1/README.md

    ** bash
     'cd evryting_0.1'      **

-  then type in 'evryting' to run the tool
+  then type in 'evrydamnting' to run the tool

    ** or**

 To run the script from anywhere, add the following lines to your shell ** bash
-  'export PATH=$PATH:/evryting_0.1/evryting' **
+  'export PATH=$PATH:/evryting_0.1/evrydamnting' **
 then you can run this tool from anywhere in your terminal